Han8931/bada/README.md

 Notes:
 - Weekday names accept short and long forms: `Mon`/`Monday`, `Tue`/`Tuesday`, etc.
 - If `Recurrence` is empty but `Interval` is set, it is treated as `every N days`.
-- The UI shows a “Next: YYYY-MM-DD” preview for recurring tasks.
+- The UI shows a "Next: YYYY-MM-DD" preview for recurring tasks.

 ## Theme